Héldon Ramos

-Héldon Augusto Almeida Ramos (born 14 November 1988), known simply as Héldon and sometimes nicknamed Nhuck (pronounced [ɲuk]), is a Cape Verdean professional footballer who plays as an attacking midfielder.
+Héldon Augusto Almeida Ramos (born 14 November 1988), known simply as Héldon and sometimes nicknamed Nhuck (pronounced [ɲuk]), is a Cape Verdean former professional footballer who played as an attacking midfielder.

 He spent most of his career in Portugal, primarily in representation of Marítimo, and joined Sporting CP in 2014.
 In the Primeira Liga, he also appeared for Rio Ave and Vitória de Guimarães, for a total of 174 games and 25 goals.

 A full international since 2008, Héldon played for Cape Verde at two Africa Cup of Nations tournaments.

 Club career

-Early years and Marítimo
+Early career and Marítimo

 Born in Sal, Héldon made his professional debut in 2007 with C.F.
 Caniçal, in the Portuguese third division.
 He moved to C.D.
-Fátima in the following year, helping them win promotion to the second tier.
+Fátima ahead of the 2008–09 season, helping them to win promotion to the Segunda Liga.

-In August of the following year, Héldon signed with C.S.
-Marítimo of the Primeira Liga.
+In August 2010, Héldon signed with C.S.
+Marítimo of Primeira Liga.
 On 26 November 2011, he scored his second official goal for the Madeira club – first in the league – a last-minute penalty in a derby against C.D.
 Nacional (2–2 away draw, his team played the entire second half with ten players).

 On 8 December 2013, against the same opponent but in a home fixture, Héldon scored twice for the same result, as Nacional in turn played nearly 30 minutes with one man less.

 Sporting CP

 On 31 January 2014, Héldon joined fellow league side Sporting CP in a €1.5 million deal.
-He made his debut on 11 February, featuring the full 90 minutes in a 2–0 derby loss at S.L.
+He made his debut on 11 February, featuring the full 90 minutes in a 2–0 Lisbon derby loss at S.L.
 Benfica.
 He scored his tenth goal of the season and first for his new team on 12 April, when he came on as a substitute for Diego Capel with two minutes remaining and confirmed a 2–0 win over Gil Vicente F.C. at the Estádio José Alvalade.

 Héldon signed with Córdoba CF on 28 January 2015, on loan until the end of the campaign.
 He made his La Liga debut three days later, starting and being booked in a 1–0 away defeat against RC Celta de Vigo.
-He failed to find the net during his spell with the Andalusians, who suffered relegation.
+He failed to find the net during his spell with the Andalusians, who suffered relegation; he was also the first player in their 60-year history to lose his first five games.

 On 8 August 2015, Héldon was loaned to Rio Ave F.C. for the upcoming top-flight season.
 He attained his first goals for the Vila do Conde-based side on 19 September, a first-half brace in a 3–0 victory at F.C.
 Paços de Ferreira.

 Héldon spent the following two years still on loan, at Rio Ave and Vitória de Guimarães.
 He scored his first goal for the latter on 24 September 2017, netting in the last minutes of a 2–1 home win against former club Marítimo.